GrayChoi/blog/posts/reactjs-pure-render-1.md

 ### What is Pure render ?

-*When the react component need to be re-rendered, it will be re-rendered.*
+*Only the react component need to be re-rendered, it will be re-rendered.*

-In some case, you just want re-render a parent component, because render method of react component is recursive, the parent component will also re-render all child component of it.
+In some case, you just want re-render a parent component, but since the `render()` method of react component is executed recursive, the parent component will also re-render all child component of it.
 Although, when mounting the dom that React will diff the current virtual dom tree with the previous virtual dom tree, and only apply diffrent part of the dom tree to the real dom tree.
 Frequent Rendering of children component are also quite performance hungray.